dnsimple/dnsimple-node/README.markdown

 ## Installation

-Currently you can install this repo with `npm install dnsimple/dnsimple-node`
+You can install this package directly from the github repo with `npm install dnsimple/dnsimple-node`.

+Alternatively, install the latest stable version from NPM with `npm install dnsimple`.

 ## Usage